Metallurgy and Welding 101

 - Identify common mistakes and problems to avoid

 This course will allow you to better understand the alloys commonly encountered in industrial applications and constitutes a practical introduction for non-metallurgists.
-It will allow you to become familiar with the most important concepts in the field: shaping and assembly processes, heat treatments and the basic theory of corrosion and fatigue.
+It will enable you to become familiar with the most important concepts in the field: shaping and assembly processes, heat treatments and the basic theory of corrosion and fatigue.

 The training will also demystify the different welding processes, applicable standards and the defects commonly encountered.
-Many case studies will be presented, and participants are encouraged to submit their own examples.
+Many case studies will be presented, and participants are encouraged to submit their examples.

 - Physical properties and microstructure of the most common alloys